vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 130 Hans T. Bakker & Harunaga Isaacson

 occurs in apparently the same sense in Raghuvam. śa 6.71, where it is noteworthy that Mallinātha (also a southern writer) glosses it with prakhyātaguṇah. , and supports this by quoting Amara with the ◦āhitalaks.aṇau reading.
 31 In the present state of Kālidāsa studies it is, however, impossible to have any certainty about such textual details, and without a thorough study of the manuscript traditions of the Raghuvam. śa it would be rash to maintain that Kālidāsa must have used the word in the form āhita◦ rather than āhatalaks.aṇa.
-Indeed, Rāya mukut.a (ad 1431/32), in his commentary on AK 3.1.10, quotes the relevant pāda from the Raghuvam. śa with the reading āhatalaks.aṇo ’bh¯ut (AK2 9).
+Indeed, Rāya mukut.a (ad 1431/32), in his commentary on AK 3.1.10, quotes the relevant pāda from the Raghuvam. śa with the reading āhatalaks.aṇo ’bhūt (AK2 9).

 We have met with one other significant occurrence of the word.
 In line 4 of the Ghat.otkaca Cave inscription of the Vākāt.aka minister Varāhadeva (CII V no. 26) the word āhitalaks.an. ānām. occurs; as Mirashi however points out in a footnote, earlier editions of the inscription by Pandit Bhagvanlal Indraji and B¨uhler had read āhatalaks.an. ānām. .32 The valuable point about the occurrence of the word in our inscription, however, is that there can here be no doubt at all that the form āhatalaks.aṇa was used, for the aks.ara ha is beautifully preserved on an undamaged section of the stone.
 33